ranbureand/multilingual-experiment/readme.markdown

 #### Sitemap Index

-But, of course, there are exceptions.
-We place the pages `404.html`, `index.html`, and `sitemap.html` in the root directory of the site.
-Why?

-`sitemap.xml` instead is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders (read the section [Multilingual Sitemap](#multilingual-sitemap) for more details).
+The page named `sitemap.html` is placed in the root directory of the site.
+It is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders.

 ``` liquid
 ---